 If you’re looking to make the step up to getting a good grill surface thermometer then look no further.
-The Ivation Long Range grill thermometer is one of the best that the barbecue world has to offer.
+The Ivation Long Range smoker thermometer is one of the best that the barbecue world has to offer.

 I’ve written a lot on here about grilling temperatures, how to use thermometers, and even how to install grill thermometers.
 But I haven’t written a lot about the thermometers themselves.